mlabs-haskell/plutus-simple-model/README.md

     ]
 ```

 We create transaction by accumulation of monoidal parts.
-As plutus Tx is monoid it's convenient
+As Plutus Tx is monoid it's convenient
 to assemble it from tiny parts.
 For our task there are just two parts:

 * for inputs and outputs for user spend